 If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from your plan.

-For more information about the getting care during a disaster, refer to Chapter 3, Section 3 of Evidence of Coverage or the 2019 Evidence of Coverage.
+For more information about the getting care during a disaster, refer to the Evidence of Coverage.

 How to get care from out-of-network providers

 If you choose to go to a provider outside of our network without a referral from your PCP or prior authorization from the plan, you must pay for these services yourself except in limited situations (for example, emergency care or for urgently needed services or dialysis services when traveling outside of the plan service area ).
 Neither the plan nor traditional Medicare will pay for these services.